pombadev/sunny/README.md

 ### Format

-By default files are saved in this structure in current directory if `--path` option is not passed.
+By default, files are saved in this structure in current directory if `--path` option is not passed.

 ```
 Artist